- “Another Look at the Modal Collapse Argument” (In European Journal for Philosophy of Religion, Forthcoming)

 I explain and defend an account of faith that is based on the notion of authority.
 This account is unique in that it takes the primary object of faith to be a person rather than a proposition.
 Roughly, I have faith in someone S with respect to some domain D just in case I take that someone to be an authority in that domain.
 This involves (1) accepting that S is an authority in D, and (2) having a disposition to accept claims made by S that fall under D even if you currently don’t have access to S’s first-order evidence for these claims.
 One implication of this account is that there are different types of faiths that correspond to different types of authorities.
 There are authorities about epistemic matters, practical matters, and moral matters.
 Religious faith is unique in that having religious faith in a divine being typically amounts to taking this divine being to be an authority not just about epistemic matters, but also about moral matters and how one should generally structure his or her life.
 Lastly, I argue that it is rational to have faith in someone just in case you are rational in holding that this individual is the relevant type of authority.
 This occurs when you have sufficient higher-order evidence that this alleged authority has the relevant first-order evidence.

-- “Worship as Real Union” (work in progress)
+- “Worship as Real Union” (manuscript available)

 I defend an account of worship as real union, where real union is understood in terms of the patristic doctrine of theosis.
 To worship the Divine is to participate in the goodness of God, in an ontological sense.
 Whether we can participate in God depends on the coherence of an important distinction in God that we see glimpses of as early as the Cappadocian Fathers and it blossoms with the writings of St. Gregory of Palamas.
 The distinction is between the essence and divine energies of God.
 We cannot participate in the essence of God.
 Otherwise the distinction in kind between us and God would cease to be a real distinction.
 Rather, we participate in the divine energies of God.
 However, if the divine energies of God are created, then it is impossible for us to participate in God who is an uncreated being.
 Hence, the divine energies must be uncreated.
 This implies that God is not absolutely simple because there is a distinction between his essence and energies.
 We should accept this account for the following reasons.
 First, this account has a clear way of showing that worship is something that can only obtain between persons.
 Second, this account has objective truth-conditions: whether you are worshiping someone depends on whether in fact you are in real union with that someone.
 Third, this account explains why we have a normative reason to worship God: in so far as we have a normative reason to be good, we also have a normative reason to worship God because participating in God is the means by which we become increasingly good since He is the source of goodness.